-As an educator, I always tell students that the desire to get involved in a criminal justice career must go beyond schoolwork.
+As an educator, I always tell students that the desire to get involved in criminal justice career must go beyond schoolwork.
 What you learn in class is very important.
 But there are important “soft skills” – personal attributes not specific to an industry or task – to learn while you go through your education that are important to practice while you earn your degree.
 Learning these skills can help set the stage for the career you want.

 1. Written Communication